Boxing News: Canelo & GGG Rematch On Cinco De Mayo? Saunders—’One Of Them Boys Is Definitely On My Hit List’

 In an interview with ESPN, Golovkin’s promoter, Tom Loeffler, stated that they are focused on finalizing May 5, 2018, for the GGG and Canelo Alvarez rematch.
 Cinco de Mayo is a very popular date for big boxing matches involving major Mexican fighters, and to say that Alvarez is popular in Mexico would be a gross understatement.
 But fans aren’t the only ones excited for these two to go at it again.

 Though he defends his WBO Middleweight Championship in Canada this Saturday against David Lemieux, Saunders’ eyes are set on the winner of the aforementioned rematch possibly taking place in May.
-In a recent interview with ESPN, Billy Joe Saunders acknowledged how dangerous David Lemieux is in the boxing ring.
+In a recent interview with ESPN, Billy Joe Saunders acknowledged how dangerous David Lemieux is in the ring.
 But the fighter is confident that he’ll still be champion after Saturday, and he pulled no punches when it came to discussing Canelo and GGG.

 Billy spoke of how the only reason he’s in Canada is to eventually fight either GGG or Alvarez.
 The fighter is confident that he will beat his opponent this Saturday, and feels that victory should put him next in line to face the winner of the highly-anticipated rematch.
 In the same ESPN interview, Saunders had strong words for Canelo Alvarez and GGG.